Table of contents

 |This information has been updated to reflect recent scientific research as of June 2021.|

-Introduction (Part 1 of Is low testosterone in men genetic?)
+What is Low Testosterone in Men?
+(Part 1 of Is low testosterone in men genetic?)

 Testosterone is a sex hormone that occurs in all sexes but differs in concentration and mode of action in men and women.